astrakhantsev/astrakhantsev/_posts/2016-11-09-underrated-pu-learning.md

 ---

 Positive-Unlabeled learning (PU) is a learning of ordinary binary classifier from only positive and unlabeled instances.
-It relates to outlier/anomaly detection, semi-supervised learning (SSL) as well as oridnary supervised learning, but has important specifics, which I describe below.
+It relates to outlier/anomaly detection, semi-supervised learning (SSL) as well as ordinary supervised learning, but has important specifics, which I describe below.

 ## PU learning vs semi-supervised learning and outlier detection